This definition applies to all payments.

 The definition of compensation does NOT include payments from:

-- a medically acquired HIV trust (e.g. The Mark Fitzpatrick Trust and the NSW Medically Acquired HIV Trust)
+- a medically acquired HIV trust (for example, The Mark Fitzpatrick Trust and the NSW Medically Acquired HIV Trust)

 - a payment for professional negligence by a solicitor (where the professional negligence has not caused personal injury)